Bat Mitzvah Program

-A key component of the Bat Mitzvah Program is the involvement of Kollel Torah Mitzion and our Bnot Sheirut, who plan activities for the girls and their parents and who serve as shining examples for the girls to emulate by way of their daily role modelling.
+A key component of the program is the involvement of Kollel Torah Mitzion and our Bnot Sheirut, who plan activities for the girls and their parents and who serve as shining examples for the girls to emulate by way of their daily role modelling.

-The Bat Mitzvah Program is an opportunity for girls and their parents to spend quality time together, for classmates to bond with each other, for the girls to get hands-on experience performing chessed in our community and in the world at large, and for the girls to gain experience in the preparation and sharing of Divrei Torah which they do on a regular basis throughout the year.
+The Bat Mitzvah Program presents opportunities for girls to bond with their parents, peers and teachers, to gain hands-on experience performing Chessed in our community and beyond, and to prepare and share Divrei Torah which they do on a regular basis throughout the year.

-The Bat Mitzvah Program features an exciting evening ceremony and celebration for family and friends that includes Divrei Torah, Shira and lots of Simcha.
+The program culminates in an exciting evening ceremony and celebration for family and friends that includes Divrei Torah, shira and lots of simcha.